monome/docs/norns/play.md

 ## where to next?

-Now that you know the basics of navigating the system, adjusting a script's parameters, and recording the results, you should feel free to explore the dozens of community scripts preloaded on your norns.
-To learn more about the default scripts, check out the [**community scripts**](/docs/norns/community-scripts) page!
+Now that you know the basics of navigating the system, adjusting a script's parameters, and recording the results, you might want to explore the [**community scripts**](/docs/norns/community-scripts) available for norns.

-Want to connect to WIFI to download more scripts?
-Want to transfer TAPE files?
-Want to make sure norns is up to date?
-Check out [**wifi + files**](/docs/norns/wifi-files)!
+But first, we'll need to connect to WIFI in order to get norns up to date, transfer TAPE files, and download new community scripts.
+Please read on to [**wifi + files**](/docs/norns/wifi-files)!